 The 1940 El Centro NS (Imperial Valley Irrigation District Station) earthquake record with its peak acceleration scaled to 1m/s^2 is used as the ground excitation.
 Three ideal actuators that generate any desired control force are deployed at the three stories.
-Maximum interstory drifts and control forces during the dynamic response are plotted in Figure 2.
+In contrast to a realistic semi-active or active control device, an ideal actuator offers unlimited force capacity, and has zero time delay while delivering the force.
+Maximum inter-story drifts and control forces during the dynamic response are plotted in Figure 2.
 The inter-story drift plots in Figure 2(a) include the results for the uncontrolled structure and the structure controlled using the three different gain matrices.
 Using ideal actuators, all three controlled cases achieve significant reduction in inter-story drifts compared with the uncontrolled case.
-Among the three controlled cases, the fully decentralized case using gain matrix $\mathbf{G}{\mathbf{d}I}$ achieves the smallest reduction in inter-story drifts, which is consistent with the performance comparison indicated by the \mathcal{H}{∞} -norms in Table 1.
-The difference between the cases using gain matrices $\mathbf{G}{\mathbf{d}II}$ and $\mathbf{G}{\mathbf{d}III}$ is minor, with $\mathbf{G}{\mathbf{d}III}$ achieving slightly better performance.
+Among the three controlled cases, the fully decentralized case using gain matrix G{dI} achieves the smallest reduction in inter-story drifts, which is consistent with the performance comparison indicated by the \mathcal{H}{∞} -norms in Table 1.
+The difference between the cases using gain matrices G{dII} and G{dIII} is minor, with G{dIII} achieving slightly better performance.

 Figure 2(b) presents the peak control forces for the three controlled cases.
 The fully decentralized controller imposes the lowest requirements on the control force capacity.
-The peak control forces are similar between the partially decentralized case $\mathbf{G}{\mathbf{d}III}$ and the centralized case $\mathbf{G}{\mathbf{d}III}$.